raulcano/docker-ip2tor-host/README.md

 If a Tor Bridge has expired and is not renewed, it will be transitioned to SUSPENDED.
 Also, if a Tor Bridge runs out of allocated bandwith (usage exceeds its quota), the bridge is transitioned to OUT_OF_BANDWIDTH.
 When either of the previous happens, the ```telegraf.conf``` file needs to be updated by removing the corresponding plugin that captures the bandwidth of that port.

-### Get bandwidth consumption by port between dates
+### Getting bandwidth consumption by port between dates
 To access the bytes consumed by a particular port between two dates, we need to query the influx db with three parameters:
 - port
 - start_date